 We have maps and directions are available to email or call if you need help finding us.
 Call 319-729-5905 to make a reservation.
 We are outside a lot September – October so be ready to leave a message.

-Aronia Berries: Our Aronia bushes continue to be more and more shaded out by the surrounding canopy trees.
-The Aronia season is usually short and in early September; about in he middle of Hazel season.
-There is no charge for Aronia berries (see note on $15 visitation minimum above).
+Aronia Berries: (Done for 2022) .
+Our Aronia bushes continue to be more and more shaded out by the surrounding canopy trees.
+The Aronia season is usually short and in early September; about in the middle of Hazel season.
+There is no charge for Aronia berries (see note on $20 visitation minimum above).
 Call for more information.

-Hazels: Hazel season usually goes from early September to late September.
-It is pretty much over for 2021.
-Hazels are/were $1.00/pound for un-husked clusters or $2.00/pound husked nuts for you-pick.
+Hazels: (Done for 2022) Hazel season usually goes from early September to late September.
+Hazels are $1.00/pound for un-husked clusters or $2.00/pound husked nuts for you-pick.
 Bring bags, buckets or boxes to collect into.
 It can take 30 minutes for one adult to pick clean one 10 foot tall bush and gather about 1-3 gallons of hazel clusters.
 One gallon of un-husked nuts (an ice cream bucket full) will yield about one pound of husked nuts.
 If you are interested in saving hazels for seed nuts, check out our Hazel Seed Nut Planting Instructions sheet.

 We have many grafted trees.
 If you want to see what grafted variety you like the flavor of best, bring a black sharpie with you.
 You can write on the outside of the pawpaw what the variety it is.
 When you eat it later, you can compare it with other varieties.

 American Persimmon: Season usually runs mid-September to the end of October.
-The season started late this year due to late flowering.
-Price is $2.00/pound when you pick them, $3.00/pound when we pick them.
+Price is $2.50/pound when you pick them, $3.50/pound when we pick them.
 The Persimmons are very soft when ripe.
 They should not be piled deeply in your gathering container.
 Bring bags, buckets or boxes to collect into.

 They can be gathered from the ground or picked from the tree.
 Orange but slightly under ripe persimmons are very astringent, but will ripen off the tree.
 We will offer advice on judging ripeness of persimmons.

-Heartnuts: Surprise, Surprise.
-There are some heartnuts available this year.
+Heartnuts: (Pretty much finished for 2022) There are some heartnuts available this year.
 These delicious, high-fat nuts are available at two different rates.
-If you husk the nut so that you have mostly just the heartnut, they are $4/pound.
-If you leave the green, moist husk on, they are $2/pound (we know you don’t want to eat the husk).
+If you husk the nut so that you have mostly just the heartnut, they are $5/pound.
+If you leave the green, moist husk on, they are $3/pound (we know you don’t want to eat the husk).

-For 2021 we will be charging $3.00/pound for nuts harvested on Saturdays or Sundays.
-Chestnuts harvested Monday – Friday only cost $2.75/pound.
+We will be charging $3.50/pound for nuts harvested on Saturdays or Sundays.
+Chestnuts harvested Monday – Friday only cost $3.00/pound.
 We have a waiting list of 150 families and groups who can only come on weekends.
-We have lots of openings for week days
+We have lots of openings for week days.